-At the beginning of the New Year it’s customary for property investment commentators to give forecasts for what’s ahead.
+At the beginning of a New Year it’s customary for property commentators to give forecasts for what’s ahead.

-Today I’m going to share 10 reasons I’m feeling positive about 2013, but first let me give you my obligatory forecast which is…
+Today I’m going to share 10 reasons why I’m feeling positive about 2014, but first let me give you my obligatory forecast, which is…

 Most forecasters will be wrong this year.